 Stakeholder Interest in evaluation Potential roles in evaluation Executive leadership Senior executives are responsible for ensuring the delivery of outcomes, identifying the decisions that will be informed by the evaluation, communicating findings to Ministers, and ensuring that findings are acted upon.
-Endorse and advocate evaluation activity Establish expectations of the evaluation Approve funding Approve public release of reports Use the evaluation to inform decisions regarding the initiative Initiative manager The initiative manager holds responsibility for delivery of outcomes and for implementing change.
-Develop logic model (with key stakeholders) at initiative start Scope focus of evaluation, evaluation questions, and potential risks Appoint evaluation manager (including commissioning where used) Ensure feedback to executive and initiative stakeholders Be transparent regarding response to recommendations Participate in the evaluation steering committee Cluster evaluation unit/ evaluators Cluster evaluation units or internal evaluators may be well positioned to manage the overall evaluation process and governance arrangements and provide an independent (from the project and delivery team) perspective.
-Engage technical experts, such as from the economics unit within a cluster, to contribute to components of evaluation.
-Provide advice on: evaluation standards and design performance reporting requirements across the cluster other appraisal/evaluation activities across the cluster ethical standards and required approval processes Develop evaluation design (with initiative manager and team) Undertake evaluation or assist in commissioning (e.g., assist with draft tender terms of reference (ToR) and project management) Participate in evaluation steering committee or an advisory group Provide peer review Delivery team People involved in delivering the initiative will have important background knowledge to the initiative and practical experience in considering what is and is not working.
+Establish expectations of the evaluation Approve funding Approve public release of reports Initiative manager The initiative manager holds responsibility for delivery of outcomes and for implementing change.
+Develop logic model (with key stakeholders) at initiative start Scope focus of evaluation, evaluation questions, and potential risks Appoint evaluation manager (including commissioning where used) Ensure feedback to executive and initiative stakeholders Be transparent regarding response to recommendations Participate in the evaluation steering committee Portfolio evaluation unit/ evaluators Portfolio evaluation units or internal evaluators may be well positioned to manage the overall evaluation process and governance arrangements and provide an independent (from the project and delivery team) perspective.
+Engage technical experts, such as from the economics unit within a portfolio, to contribute to components of evaluation.
+Provide advice on: evaluation standards and design performance reporting requirements across the portfolio other appraisal/evaluation activities across the portfolio ethical standards and required approval processes Develop evaluation design (with initiative manager and team) Undertake evaluation or assist in commissioning (e.g., assist with draft tender terms of reference (ToR) and project management) Participate in evaluation steering committee or an advisory group Provide peer review Delivery team People involved in delivering the initiative will have important background knowledge to the initiative and practical experience in considering what is and is not working.
 Involving the delivery team can focus the evaluation on important concerns, ensure that evaluation design and stakeholder engagement strategies are feasible, and support retention of learnings within the agency.
 Provide input to evaluation design, (e.g., develop or review logic model, identify knowledge gaps and scope evaluation questions) Provide data from administrative systems Coordinate collaboration with stakeholders (e.g., workshops) Undertake data collection Participate in aspects of evaluation (e.g., process evaluation) Act as an audience to test preliminary evaluation findings and the feasibility of recommendations Implement endorsed recommendations Subject matter experts Academic and other professionals can contribute evaluation or subject matter expertise and will have an interest in evaluation design and findings.
 Provide evaluation or subject matter expertise Participate in an evaluation advisory group Provide peer review Customers/ clients and community Initiative recipients, and people who otherwise experience the impacts of an initiative, will have an interest in evaluation design, findings and recommendations.
 Collaborate with stakeholders to ensure that the evaluation concerns and design are appropriate to the community.
 Identify where and how inclusive and participatory engagement can be established.
-Key points for involvement/co-design may be:
+Key points for involvement/co-design may be: developing the logic model identifying outcomes and benefits that matter developing and testing evaluation questions selecting measures of outputs, outcomes and benefits designing the evaluation identifying risks providing responses to evaluation questions testing outcomes assumptions testing benefits assumptions and estimates designing recommendations in response to evaluation findings.